alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

   </div>
 </figure>

-This difference is only cosmetic -- both files contain the full text of the story, which is what I really care about.
+But the difference is only cosmetic -- both files contain the full text of the story, which is what I really care about.
-I don't care about saving a visual snapshot of exactly what AO3 looked like that day.
+I don't care about saving a visual snapshot of what AO3 looks like.

 Most sites don't offer a plain HTML download of their content, but I know enough HTML and CSS to create my own templates.
-For these sites I save often, it's made it much faster to save new pages.
+I have about templates for a dozen or so sites, including Medium, Wired, and the New York Times.
+This makes it quick and easy to archive those sites.

 <h3 id="backfilling">Backfilling my existing bookmarks</h3>

-When I decided to build a new web archive by hand, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some local backups.
+When I decided to build a new web archive by hand, I already had partial collections from several sources -- Pinboard, the Wayback Machine, and some personal scripts.

-It took almost a year to migrate them into the new structure: fixing broken pages, downloading missing files, deleting ads and tracking scripts.
+It took about a year to migrate everything into my new structure: fixing broken pages, downloading missing files, deleting ads and tracking scripts.
 Now I have a collection where I've checked every bookmark, and I know I have a complete set of local copies.

 There's only one bookmark that seems conclusively lost -- a review of *Rogue One* on Dreamwidth, where the only capture I can find is a content warning interstitial.